huljar/riffbot/README.md

 To run Riffbot, you need to register a bot with your Discord server first and obtain a token.
 Head over [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for a great rundown on how this is done.
-The bot needs at least permissions to view channels, send messages, connect to voice, and speak.
+The bot needs at permissions to view channels, manage the channel where it will receive commands, send messages to that same channel, connect to voice, and speak.

 The token is used by the bot to authenticate itself with Discord.
 Riffbot reads the token from the file `src/.env` that you'll have to create.
 Put the following contents into it: